 as a literal—

 Like (compile `',v), s-exp->fasl does not preserve graph structure, support cycles, or handle non-prefab structures.
 Compose s-exp->fasl with serialize to preserve graph structure, handle cyclic data, and encode serializable structures.
-The s-exp->fasl and fasl->s-exp functions consult current-write-relative-directory and current-load-relative-directory, respectively, in the same way as bytecode saving and loading to store paths in relative form, and they similarly allow and convert constrained srcloc values (see Printing Compiled Code).
+The s-exp->fasl and fasl->s-exp functions consult current-write-relative-directory and current-load-relative-directory (falling back to current-directory), respectively, in the same way as bytecode saving and loading to store paths in relative form, and they similarly allow and convert constrained srcloc values (see Printing Compiled Code).

 Unless keep-mutable? is provided as true to s-exp->fasl, then mutable values in v are replaced by immutable values when the result is decoded by fasl->s-exp.
 Unless datum-intern? is provided as #f, then any immutable value produced by fasl->s-exp is filtered by datum-intern-literal.
 The defaults make the composition of s-exp->fasl and fasl->s-exp behave like the composition of write and read.

 The byte-string encoding produced by s-exp->fasl is independent of the Racket version, except as future Racket versions introduce extensions that are not currently recognized.
-In particular, the result of s-exp->fasl will be valid as input to any future version of s-exp->fasl.
+In particular, the result of s-exp->fasl will be valid as input to any future version of fasl->s-exp (as long as the skip-prefix? arguments are consistent).

 > (define fasl (s-exp->fasl (list #("speed") 'racer #\!))) > fasl